Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Are there also downsides to having a private equity partner?
 Did this have an impact on your balance sheet, on your debts?
 Did it feel like someone is constantly looking over your shoulder?

 Steve Rousseau: While our debt has increased, we have structured it in such a way with the banks that they don’t paralyse us, allowing us to continue to focus on growth.
 I’m an entrepreneur and as such it was important that I found the right partner, who enables me to keep running my business.
 Clip my wings and you will no longer get any eggs, it’s that simple.
 Sofindev understood this from the outset and instead of limiting me, they support me, inspiring me to continue to develop and grow my business.
 There is definitely a click, this is definitely a win-win situation for both parties.
 We clearly chose a partnership model with Sofindev.
-The strategy is jointly discussed and confirmed and we are in full charge of the operations side.
+The strategy is jointly discussed and confirmed and we are fully in charge of the operations side.
 We discussed the investment horizon and made clear agreements about the future exit strategy from the beginning of our temporary partnership.
-All the stakeholders around the table did their homework thoroughly in other words before moving forward and committing.
+In other words, all the stakeholders around the table did their homework thoroughly before moving forward and committing.

 Author: Karel Cambien